Workforce Development

 To enroll in Workforce Development programs, participants must meet eligibility criteria and be able to demonstrate the following:

-- Mobility through prosthetic or assistive devices and ability to meet personal needs, including feeding and toileting.
+• Mobility through prosthetic or assistive devices and ability to meet personal needs, including feeding and personal hygiene needs.

 A funding agency must refer individuals interested in this service.

-Job Coaching provides instruction to learn job tasks, develop natural and peer supports, and adjust to the work environment.
-Job Coaching may occur on-site or off-site.
-Examples of off-site Job Coaching could be contacting the participant before or after work to problem-solve possible concerns that may impact employment.
-Job Coaching services are also utilized to provide continued support to the participant and/or employer after the participant has learned the job tasks and reached their expected level of independence to ensure the stability of the placement and enhance retention.
+The On-The-Job Supports provide instruction to learn job tasks, develop natural and peer supports, and adjust to the work environment.
+On-The-Job Supports may occur on-site or off-site.
+On-The-Job Support services are also utilized to provide continued support to the participant and/or employer after the participant has learned the job tasks and reached their expected level of independence to ensure the stability of the placement and enhance retention.

 The outcome of the service is that the participant will be able to perform job tasks within the employer’s accepted quality and quantity standards and that the participant will have successfully learned the job tasks and adjusted to the work environment.